Legal issues of Chris Brown: 2009 Rihanna domestic violence case

 On September 2, 2009, Brown spoke about the domestic violence case in a pre-recorded Larry King Live interview, his first public interview about the matter.
 He was accompanied to the interview by his mother, Joyce Hawkins, and attorney Mark Geragos, as he discussed growing up in a household with his mother being repeatedly assaulted by his stepfather.
 Brown said of hearing details of his assault of Rihanna, "I'm in shock, because, first of all, that's not who I am as a person, and that's not who I promise I want to be."
 Brown's mother said Brown "has never, ever been a violent person, ever" and that she does not believe in the cycle of violence.
 Brown said that it is "tough" for him to look at the famous photograph released of Rihanna's battered face, which may be the one image to haunt and define him forever, and that he still loved her.
 "I'm pretty sure we can always be friends," said Brown, "and I don't know about our relationship, but I just know definitely that we ended as friends."
 He stated he did not feel that his career was over, and likened his relationship with Rihanna to Romeo and Juliet, blaming the media attention in the aftermath of the assault for driving them apart.
-When asked if he had any memory of assaulting Rihanna, he said that he did not, but realized that it occurred, and was sorry for his actions.
-However, following criticism of saying he did not remember, he later said in a statement, "Of course I remember what happened.
-Several times during the interview, my mother said that I came to her right afterwards and told her everything."
-Brown said despite this, "[that night] was and still is a blur".